ArtifexSoftware/MuPDF.NET/docs/api/widget.rst

     .. attribute:: ScriptFormat

        JavaScript text (unicode) to be performed before the field is formatted to display its current value.
-This action can modify the field’s value before formatting. *None* if not present.
+This action can modify the field's value before formatting. *None* if not present.

     .. attribute:: ScriptChange

-       JavaScript text (unicode) to be performed when the field’s value is changed.
+       JavaScript text (unicode) to be performed when the field's value is changed.
 This action can check the new value for validity. *None* if not present.

     .. attribute:: ScriptCalc